btfidelis/gync/readme.md

 # Gync

-Tool for syncing game saves to dropbox.
+Tool for syncing files to dropbox your folder.

 ## Build